RandallPark/Public_Health_Group/data/readme.md

 ### How to Load the Data
 ---
 - Pull all files in this repository and keep together in one folder
+- In the `config.py` file, change the dbname value to an existing database in YOUR database.
 - Open a command prompt and run: ` >>> python db_load.py`
 - Enter password when prompted